-Possession of a Firearm by a Convicted Felon in Ohio
+Possession of a Firearm by a Convicted Felon in Columbus, Ohio

-With this being the case, there have been many situations where a convicted felon has unwittingly broken laws because they do not have a strong comprehension of Ohio firearm policies.
-An illegal possession of a firearm can come with severe penalties that can make the difficult situation of being a previously convicted felon even worse.
+With this being the case, there have been many situations where convicted felons have unwittingly broken laws because they do not have a strong comprehension of Ohio firearm policies.
+Illegal possession of firearms by felons can come with severe penalties that can make the difficult situation of being a previously convicted felon even worse.

-Taking the steps necessary to ensure that you are doing everything possible to fix the situation, namely by hiring a capable Columbus criminal defense attorney, will make this process much simpler and less prone to miscalculations.
+Taking the steps necessary to ensure that you are doing everything possible to fix the situation, namely by hiring a capable Columbus criminal defense attorney, one who has direct experience defending felons in possession of a firearm.
+This will make this process much simpler and less prone to miscalculations.

-Columbus Possession of a Firearm by a Convicted Felon Attorney
+- Possession of a Firearm by a Convicted Felon under Ohio Law

 Brian Joslyn, of the Joslyn Law Firm, is a knowledgeable central Ohio attorney who is committed to providing excellent client service while focusing on making certain that your individual rights are protected throughout the entire process.

 Call (614) 444-1900 or send an online message to set up a risk-free consultation to go over the specifics of your case with the Joslyn Law Firm today.
 Brian is proud to represent individuals in the Ohio counties of Delaware, Franklin, Madison, Licking, Fairfield, and Pickaway.